scollins83/CarND-Behavioral-Cloning-P3/writeup.md

 Rahul had also noted that despite offering lots of clockwise and counter clockwise data, my data was unbalanced with dominance zero and low-steering-angle heavy, and recommended undersampling some of those measurements.
 Thus, I used the [imbalanced-learn package](https://github.com/scikit-learn-contrib/imbalanced-learn) to proportionately undersample lines with measurements ranging from -.1 to +.1, and only keeping 90% of the data from that range.
 The functions that accomplish this are called in model.py line 513, and the functions that accomplish this are in model.py lines 409 - 491 and have appropriate unit tests.

 Last but not least, the combination of downsampling and getting my training generator to best handle the data ended up resulting in the final model that completed the lap successfully, and even my 'lightweight' local version of my model trained on my Macbook Pro's CPU was sufficient.
 Initially, I had set up my generator to apply batch size only to the lines, and by the time I decided to complete all of the augmentation, it was multiplying that by eight for the number images going into each batch.
 So, I instead modified my 'generate full augment from lines' function (starting model.py line 357) to divide the batch size by eight, which was the number of images used for each line after augmentation (model.py line 373), and that finally resulted in the model that would stay on the track.
+Another augmentation technique used was offsetting the two side images, left and right, to make them appear to the model as being recovery image.
+The value I landed on for that was +/- 0.25 depending whether the image was left or right. (idea implemented from Yadav blog post cited earlier).

 Throughout training, I used a TensorBoard callback to monitor training loss and validation loss to check for overfitting.
 It was through this that I noted while the model was often presented with a small number of epochs (usually 5 - 10 from the Udacity content videos), the convergence of the model appeared to perhaps go past this and didn't appear to split to overfitting until after about 25 epochs in some of the configurations I tried.